By Damian D'souza Sep. 02, 2016

 My Uncle Eustace joins everyone from my saintly grandmum to my cousin, Edward, and is finally laid to rest at 5 pm.
 Total cost including the last rites (₹2,000), the burial (₹53,000), pre- and post-funeral meals and refreshments (₹4,000), and bribes (₹2,000): ₹61,000.

-That’s more than the cost of an iPhone 8, or really amazing coke.
+That’s more than the cost of a Google Pixel, or really amazing coke.
 If he wasn’t recently deceased, Uncle Eustace might have probably used the money to stock up on Scotch, jumped into an old refrigerator carton after digging the hole himself, and told us to pack the mud in good and tight.
 Considering that people have been known to pay upward of a lakh for coffins alone, coupled with headstones made of Italian marble, this funeral is in the middle of the burial spectrum.

 My undertaker, Danny Michael Pinto, turns out to be the undertaker to the stars, having prepared everyone from Rajiv Gandhi to Mother Teresa.